070 Shake

-Danielle Balbuena (born June 13, 1997), better known by her stage name 070 Shake, is an American rapper and singer.
-Aside from her solo career, she is also a member of the musical collective 070, who have released a mixtape together titled The 070 Project: Chapter 1 (2016).
-Shake released her solo debut EP, Glitter, in March 2018.
+Danielle Balbuena, known professionally as 070 Shake (pronounced "oh seven oh shake"), is an American rapper and singer.
+She is best known for her guest appearance on English singer Raye's 2022 single "Escapism", which peaked at number 22 on the Billboard Hot 100, peaked atop the UK Singles Chart, and won Song of the Year at the 2024 Brit Awards.

-In 2018, she gained attention for her involvement with American rapper Kanye West's production work in Wyoming, with West later signing her to his GOOD Music imprint.
-Shake went on to make uncredited appearances on the songs "Ghost Town" and "Violent Crimes" from West's Ye, both of which reached the top 40 on the Billboard Hot 100 chart.
-Shake also made appearances on Pusha T's Daytona and Nas' Nasir.
-Her debut album Modus Vivendi (2020), and its follow-up, You Can't Kill Me (2022), were both positively received by music critics.
+In 2016, she signed with rapper Kanye West's record label GOOD Music, an imprint of Def Jam Recordings.
+Her debut extended play (EP), Glitter (2018), preceded further attention in June of that year for her guest appearances on West's songs "Ghost Town" and "Violent Crimes"—both of which peaked within the top 40 of the Billboard Hot 100 and appear on West's eighth album, Ye.
+During that same month, Balbuena guest performed on labelmate Pusha T's album Daytona and New York rapper Nas' album Nasir.
+Her debut studio album, Modus Vivendi (2020), and its follow-up, You Can't Kill Me (2022), were both positively received by music critics despite failing to chart.

-In 2022, she was featured on the single "Escapism" by singer Raye, which reached number 22 on the Hot 100 and number one in the United Kingdom.
+Aside from her solo career, Balbuena is also a member of the New Jersey–based musical collective 070, from which she adapted her stage name.
+The group has released one mixtape, The 070 Project: Chapter 1 (2016).

-Early life
+Early life and education

 Balbuena was born in North Bergen, New Jersey, and is of Dominican descent.
 Balbuena attended North Bergen High School, where she played on the school's basketball team.
 Prior to her music career, Balbuena wrote poetry.